StephanieRP/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?

-##It lets you use Javascript like functions and variables in CSS.
+_It lets you use Javascript like functions and variables in CSS.
 It makes it easier to re-use styles that you would have to write over and over in normal CSS and also makes creating hover effects for buttons or other elements much quicker.
-You can also use certain sections in your website on other projects using a Preprocessor
+You can also use certain sections in your website on other projects using a Preprocessor._

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-##I love the mixins, it makes things so much easier to style various elements the same way or tweak certain things about it.
+_I love mixins, it makes things so much easier to style various elements the same way or tweak certain things about it._

-##Not that I hate this feature, but nesting can be dangerous.
-Its great to be able to group your styles, but can get confusing if you over nest or change the html order.
+_Not that I hate this feature, but nesting can be dangerous.
+Its great to be able to group your styles, but can get confusing if you over nest or change the html order._

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.